dapierce/dapierce.github.io-archive/_projects/twitch-time.md

 listing-priority: 3
 ---

-Looks up several Twitch.tv channels and indicates their current status, allowing the user to toggle only channels that are currently streaming.
+Designed and built from scratch using HTML, CSS and jQuery JS.
+The one-page app grabs Twitch.tv channel data using their API and indicates their current status, allowing the user to toggle on and off channels that are currently streaming.